Jump to Directions

 - Activated Charcoal Face Mask

-For this one, I’ve taken a basic, tried and true, sugar scrub recipe that is great for exfoliating and helping to balance your skin with the addition of three essential oils.
-Then I added a teaspoon of activated charcoal to create a great detoxing blend that will leave your skin feeling awesome.
+For this one, I’ve taken a basic, tried and true, sugar scrub recipe that is great for exfoliating and helping to soften your skin with the addition of three essential oils.
+Then I added a teaspoon of activated charcoal to help leave your skin feeling awesome.

 This Charcoal Sugar Scrub uses only natural ingredients and, yes, it will leave a black residue on your shower or tub.
 So, as you scrub with it, follow up with a good rinsing to remove any excess from both your body and the spot you’re washing in.

-You will find that this is a very easy sugar scrub to make and you can also change up the essential oils if you need to incorporate any specific ones that fit your health needs too.
+You will find that this is a very easy sugar scrub to make and you can also change up the essential oils if you need to incorporate any specific ones that fit your preferences.

 - Pour the granulated sugar into a mixing bowl, breaking down or removing any clumps.